 Seed should be sown in February or March and plants thinned to around 2 inches apart.

-Vegetable Problems — Press link
+Vegetable Problems — Data is unavailble

 Harvesting is simply a matter of pulling the beets out of the ground.
 When you remove the tops, leave an inch or two attached to the root so that it will not bleed.
 The early beets should be harvested when they are small, 1.5 inches in diameter or at the most not more than 2 inches.
 When they are any larger, the taste is undesired.
 The late beets are sometimes allowed to get as large as 3 inches in diameter and beets for storage are allowed to stay in the ground until just before heavy frost.